 - The death was caused by the defendant’s breach of duty of care.

-- As a result, there were damages.
+- As a result, there was damage.

 The time limitation for filing a claim is determined by your state’s statute for wrongful death actions.
 For example, in many states, a wrongful death claim must be brought within two years of the deceased’s death.